zhoubohan0/STG-Transformer/minecraft/README.md

 In case of unexpected suspension, you can resume your training by simply adding a parameter `--continue-n` in your command.
 For example, your experiments are interrupted at epoch 654, and in the `checkpoint` the latest model is saved at 650.
 Then you can re-start your training by the following code:

 Caution!
-Remember to backup the
+Remember to backup the files saved in `data` directory, as it will be over-written.

 ```
 MINEDOJO_HEADLESS=1 python train.py --task harvest_milk_with_empty_bucket_and_cow --biome plains --ss_model_path YOUR_STG_MODEL_PATH --env_reward 0 --stg 1 --expseed 666 --horizon 500 --steps 2000 --intri_type ds --ss_coff -5 --algo stg --exp-name ppo --epochs 1000 --continue-n 650